-are wedged between cr and \overline{cr} since they are obtained by restricting cr or relaxing \overline{cr} .
+If we look at what drawings researchers have used in practice, two dominant styles emerge, both focussed on edges.
+Edges are either drawn as curves (or polygonal arcs for computational purposes) or as straight-line segments (or geodesics in metric surfaces).29 Not surprisingly, the traditional crossing number, cr, and the rectilinear crossing number, cr, have remained the main crossing number variants, and many other crossing numbers are wedged between cr and \overline{cr} since they are obtained by restricting cr or relaxing \overline{cr} .
 Some variants have been based on restricting common parameters for these drawings; e.g. the t-polygonal crossing number allows at most t-1 bends in each edge.
-One could imagine restricting the number of available slopes (t-polygonal, k-slope crossing number) or the set of available slopes (e.g. orthogonal drawings, in which all edge segments are axisparallel), but, as far as we know, this has only been studied for embeddings, not drawings; the crossing minimization problem for port diagrams, which often employ orthogonal drawings, has been studied [469, 293, 417], but no crossing number notion has been explicitly defined.
-Finally, one can control the angles at which edges meet; the angular resolution of a drawing is the smallest angle between any two edges at a common endpoint; more recently, the crossing resolution of a drawing has been introduced as the smallest angle between any two edges at a crossing [142]; in RAC (right-angle crossing) drawings all crossings have to be at right-angles [145].
+One could imagine restricting the number of available slopes (t-polygonal, k-slope crossing number) or the set of available slopes (e.g. orthogonal drawings, in which all edge segments are axisparallel), but, as far as we know, this has only been studied for embeddings, not drawings; the crossing minimization problem for port diagrams, which often employ orthogonal drawings, has been studied [536, 340, 480], but no crossing number notion has been explicitly defined.
+Finally, one can control the angles at which edges meet; the angular resolution of a drawing is the smallest angle between any two edges at a common endpoint; more recently, the crossing resolution of a drawing has been introduced as the smallest angle between any two edges at a crossing [170]; in RAC (right-angle crossing) drawings all crossings have to be at right-angles [173].
 Recent progress on the rectilinear crossing number has been based on relaxing the rectilinear drawing requirement to pseudolinear drawings, leading to the pseudolinear crossing number, cr.
-It seems to capture both the combinatorial and geometric nature of the rectilinear crossing number well enough to have led to the conjecture that $\widetilde{\mathrm{cr}}(K_n) = \overline{\mathrm{cr}}(K_n)$ [50], but so far this crossing number has not been investigated for other graphs (with the exception of [254]).
+It seems to capture both the combinatorial and geometric nature of the rectilinear crossing number well enough to have led to the conjecture that $\widetilde{\mathrm{cr}}(K_n) = \overline{\mathrm{cr}}(K_n)$ [59], but so far this crossing number has not been investigated for other graphs (with the exception of [299]).
 Further relaxing pseudolinearity to x-monotonicity leads to a whole group of crossing numbers (monotone crossing numbers).
+Analogously to relaxing rectilinear to pseudolinear drawings, one could relax spherical to pseudospherical drawings to study the spherical crossing number; this has only been done for complete graphs so far [40], without formally introducing a pseudospherical crossing number.